Grazy

 4. User acquisition and community building - Ongoing.
 Need to make some videos showcasing how fast it works.

-Some of the features I am looking to add in the near future include:
+Some of the areas I am refining next include:

 I loved working and building this suite of products, mostly because it gives me a break from the usual design work while giving me the freedom to experiment, learn and explore new technologies and workflows.
 Plus I can always do real-world testing of my own theories related to product.